indrasaputra/spenmo/doc/ASSUMPTIONS.md

 8. Not all tables in task #3 are implemented in task #4.
 Only relevant tables are migrated, such as `users`, `user_wallets`, and `user_cards`.

 9. Hashids uses [default salt](https://github.com/indrasaputra/hashids/blob/main/hashids.go#L13-L15).
 Option to change the salt is not implemented in this scope.
 Check [https://goplay.space/#o8RCXF2pwfK](https://goplay.space/#o8RCXF2pwfK) to see the conversion.

+10. It is a very rare occasion that a user and a wallet have too many cards.
+Therefore, in `Get all user's card` API, there isn't any limit and offset.
+We think that a user and a wallet may only have at most 10 cards.
+The code doesn't check for this limitation.

+11. No transaction (credit or debit) is involved in this scope.